 II) Kempfort Shiva Temple

-This is a fairly new temple.
+This is a fairly new temple, but a famous one.
 This temple was built in 1995 and is one of the main attractions on old airport road in Bangalore.
 The temple is located near the locality called as Murgeshpallya.
 The Shiva statue is quite big and there is also a cave in the temple premises which has miniature statues of 12 Jyotirlingas.

 You can also do some good shopping at the shopping mall in the front of the temple.